Preparing for Course Registration

 As a registered student at UB, you are financially and academically responsible for the courses in which you are enrolled.

 If you will not be able to attend UB this semester:

 - Contact your academic advisor to be sure your courses are dropped.

-- Cancel your enrollment in any other campus services (housing, dining services, etc.)
+- Cancel your enrollment in any other campus services (housing, dining services, etc.).

 What is Finish in 4?

 Finish in 4 is an initiative to help UB students complete their four year degree in four years!
 It is UB’s commitment to provide students with the resources and guidance needed to achieve this goal.
-New freshman are encouraged to take the Pledge to Finish in 4 upon enrolling at the University.
+New freshmen are encouraged to take the Pledge to Finish in 4 upon enrolling at the University.
 Review the Finish in 4 website for more information.

 How do I sign up for Finish in 4?

 Look for the “Finish in 4” question on the Orientation Data Form.
 This is how new freshmen (entering in the fall term only) can opt to take the Pledge.
 Please be sure to first review all information on the Finish in 4 website and discuss any questions you may have with your advisor.
 If you do not take the Pledge on the Orientation Data Form and decide later that you wish to do so consult with your advisor.